Workflow-Manager-admin/radianceai-36090-a5474c13/radianceai_frontend/README.md

 # Lightweight React Template for KAVIA

+> NOTE: All required entry files for React must exist in `radianceai_frontend/src` and `radianceai_frontend/public`:
+> - src/index.js
+> - src/App.js
+> - src/index.css
+> - public/index.html

+This project structure has been checked and these files are present/created as needed.

 ## EmailJS Setup — **No Placeholders Allowed (REQUIRED)**

 RadianceAI’s email features (reminders, summaries, admin notifications) require **real** EmailJS credentials set as environment variables in `radianceai_frontend/.env` or your deployment config. **Only environment variables are accepted**—hardcoded/demo/placeholder keys are strictly rejected.